CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Configure-Integrations/Integrate-with-Grafana.md

 ✔ Installed netq-dashboard successfully
 ```

-After installing the plugin a restart of Grafana is required.
-Restart Grafana according to your implementation.
+After installing the plugin, you must restart Grafana, following the steps specific to your implementation.

 ## Set Up the NetQ Data Source